russell-stewart/pun-database/README.md

   * tag: the tag (topic) of the pun you're searching for

 ###5. /best
-  _in development. not implemented._
   gets all puns, sorted by their rating, best first.
 ###6. /worst
-_in development. not implemented._
   gets all puns, sorted by their rating, worst first. if you're into that kinda stuff.
+###7. /readreviews
+  read all reviews for a single pun if you know its id
+  _body keys/values_

+  * id: the id of the pun you're searching for

 ##api POST endpoints
 ###1. /newpun